CVarisco/crypto-currencies-values-ext/README.md

 ## Contributing

 Check the [issue list](https://github.com/CVarisco/crypto-currencies-values-ext/issues) to contribute on some activities or to advice new features!
-The library is open to everybody, contribute improve your skills 😊
+The project is open to everybody, contribute improve your skills 😊

 `crypto-currencies-values-ext` is maintained under [the Semantic Versioning guidelines](http://semver.org/).